ryanrestine/HackTheBox_WriteUps/linux_machines/tenten_notes.md

 ![hey.png](../assets/tenten_assets/hey.png)

-Now that the aplication is sub,itted, we need to find out where the file ended up.
+Now that the aplication is submitted, we need to find out where the file ended up.
 This bit was tricky for me.
 I knew that standard WP files are loaded to `/wp-content/uploads/YEAR/MONTH/FILE` But was having a hard time finding it.
 I eventually checked when the box was created (May, 2017) and started fuzzing months in 2017.
 I eventually found our file at http://tenten.htb/wp-content/uploads/2017/04/HackerAccessGranted.jpg where I find a creepy "hacker" guy:

 ![hacker.png](../assets/tenten_assets/hacker.png)